Kids of Older Parents May Have Fewer Behavioral Problems

 Parents Play Key Role in Preparing Autistic Teens for Driving

-When parents of teens with autism prioritize independence, it can significantly help prepare their children for driving, according to a new study published in the journal Autism in Adulthood.
+When parents of autistic teens prioritize independence, it can significantly help prepare their children for driving, according to a new study published in the journal Autism in Adulthood.
 The study, compiled by researchers at Children’s Hospital of Philadelphia...